couchbase/java-dcp-client/README.md

         // Connect to the cluster
         client.connect().await();

+        // Initialize the session state to stream from 0 to infinity client.initializeFromBeginningToNoEnd().await();

+        // Use this if you want to start now and no backfill:
+        // client.initializeFromNowToNoEnd().await();

-        // Start streaming of all partitions from beginning with no end client.startFromBeginningWithNoEnd().await();
+        // Start streaming on all partitions
+        client.startStreams().await();

         while(true) {
             Thread.sleep(1000);